ARM-software/CMSIS_5/CMSIS/DSP/Testing/README.md

 Client::IORunner runner(&io,&mgr,Testing::kTestAndDump);
 ```

-and of course, the test must have a line to dump the outputs.
+and of course, the test must contain a line to dump the outputs.

 ## testmain.cpp